natar-io/PapARt/README.md

 The first big release is ready.
 If you want to try it out download our precompiled version from the [example repository](https://github.com/poqudrof/Papart-examples).

+## Version 1.1 coming soon

+A new release will match the first RealityTech Hardware.
+Here are the new features to expect:
+* ColorTracking.
+Color patches will be tracked with the same tracking algorithms as depth tracking.
+* Offline mode.
+The library will be easier to use without the dedicated hardware.
+So you could code your apps before buying or building your own, and of course code in your couch or in a plane.
+* Polyglot support: PapARt will interface with [Scratch](https://github.com/LLK/scratchx), the JRubyArt examples will be updated to latest version.

 ## Examples

 This repository is for the development of the library.